Josh Lowe Player Props: Rays vs. Padres

-Josh Lowe -- .229 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the San Diego Padres, with Yu Darvish on the hill, on June 16 at 9:40 PM ET.
+On Sunday, Josh Lowe (.278 slugging percentage in past 10 games, with no home runs) and the Tampa Bay Rays play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Athletics.
+He had a hitless performance in his last game (0-for-3) against the Padres.

 Josh Lowe Game Info & Props vs. the Padres